 If you have Medicare Parts A and B you may enroll in any plan available in the county where you legally reside.
-The charts on pages 26-38 of this book show the plans offered in your county.
-Another way to get this information is to go online and use the Plan Finder at www.medicare.gov.
+The easiest way to get this information is to go online and use the Plan Finder tool at Medicare.gov.
 It searches by ZIP code and provides a list of plans available in your area.